 But DUMBO's roots are in wellness.
 Its humble beginnings remain cornerstones of the neighborhood.
 Brooklyn Bridge Fencing, a favorite for Brooklyn families; Forager's, an eatery focused on local and sustainable food; Gleason's boxing gym, a destination for fit folk who are serious about boxing; Front General Store, a highly curated boutique selling vintage clothing as well as eco-friendly home wares; and, of course, our very own mindbodygreen headquarters planted the seeds for the wellness lifestyle mecca it has become.

 In the last year, there's been explosive growth in DUMBO, and most new spots have one thing in common: Their businesses all offer some way to cultivate personal well-being.
 Bluestone Lane, Equinox, Shadow Box, Taco Dumbo, Yoga Vida, Westville, and Sweetgreen, all of which opened in the last year or so, fall into this new lifestyle.
-1 Hotel DUMBO was another huge addition to the area, both in size and offering.
-ONE is a boutique hotel built with reclaimed materials looking to bring a sense of calm, nature, and retreat to staycationers and tourists.
+1 Hotel Brooklyn Bridge was another huge addition to the area, both in size and offering.
+1 is a boutique hotel built with reclaimed materials looking to bring a sense of calm, nature, and retreat to staycationers and tourists.

 Why DUMBO?
 With the Etsy headquarters now stationed in DUMBO and a new WeWork, a co-working space that is home to several startups and freelancers, the area is becoming a commuter destination after many years of being predominantly residential.
 People needed more options for lunch and somewhere to get their sweat on after work.
 For DUMBO residents, who tend to be families and older people (because let's be real, apartment prices there are not cheap), the wellness boom is meeting the needs of a more mature crowd who doesn't want to venture into Manhattan for their favorite healthy food, workouts, or eco-shopping.
 Can you blame them?
 With more trees, a slower pace, and a waterfront, we wouldn't want to leave either.